 One of the most profound benefits of doing weighted vest workouts is it can be safely done by seniors and the elderly.

-It is well-documented that the aging process is associated with many changes in the human body like loss of muscle mass, and loss of bone mass, which can lead to the overall decline in physical activity.
+It is well-documented that the aging process is associated with many changes in the human body like loss of muscle mass, and loss of bone mass, which can lead to an overall decline in physical activity.

 According to Karsten Keller, M.D. from the Heidelberg University in Germany, the “aging process leads to distinct muscle mass and strength loss in the rates between 16.6% and 40.9% in people 40 years old and older“.